 If your child sees you model self-discipline by completing household chores before sitting down to watch a movie, he/she will learn over time the same discipline is expected of them.

 Instead of avoiding challenging situations, let your child fail at something to learn the consequence of their actions when they lack self-discipline.
-This is also known as “tough love.”
+Some refer to this as “tough love.”
 While a child needs to learn what results from the lack of self-discipline, they also need rewards for their hard work!

 Providing structure in a child’s life is a fundamental step in learning self-discipline.
-If your child knowns a daily routine, then they know what’s expected of them with responsibilities.
+If your child follows a daily routine, then they know what you expect of them regarding responsibilities.
 A daily routine like eating breakfast, dressing, and brushing their teeth creates a structure for self-discipline tasks a child can eventually perform themselves.

 Structure and daily routines set a child up for success when it comes to self-discipline.
 Plus, a structured environment will allow a child to feel proud and accomplished for completing everyday tasks by themselves.
 This, in turn, creates a reward system of “feel good” emotions because of self-discipline.